Home/ Articles/ How to Adjust Length of Pull on Your ...

 On a Tikka, LOP adjustment is done by adding spacers between the stock and the recoil pad.
 The process takes about five minutes:

-- Reattach the recoil pad through the spacers using the provided longer screws
+4. Reattach the recoil pad through the spacers using longer screws as needed

 A note on recoil pad compatibility